 AJS Complaints Procedure

-If you are not satisfied with the service you have received by our firm, we ask that all complaints are kindly sent to us in writing via post or email to firstname.lastname@example.org.
+If you are not satisfied with the service you have received by our firm, we ask that all complaints are kindly sent to us in writing via post or email to solicitors@localhost.

-Once your complaint is received in writing, we will investigate the matter further.
-This will normally involve passing your complaint to the Supervisor and Fee Earner who has/had the conduct of your case.
-Our Office Manager will review your file with the Senior Partner of the firm and speak to the member of staff who acted for you and will revert with a response or may ask further questions to enable us to resolve your complaint amicably and we will follow the below processes:
+We will then investigate your complaint.
+This will normally involve passing your complaint to the Solicitor who has the conduct of your case.
+Complaints Manager will review your matter file and speak to the member of staff who acted for you and will keep the senior partner apprised of the complaint that you have raised.

-1. Our Office Manager will then contact you in order to discuss your complaint if necessary and on the basis that he/she does not understand any aspect of your claim or require further information.
+Our Complaints Manager will then contact you to discuss your complaint.
 If necessary, they will invite you to a meeting to discuss and hopefully resolve your complaint.
 They will do this within 14 days of sending you the acknowledgement letter.

-2. Our Office Manager will then send you a detailed written reply to your complaint, including our suggestions for resolving the matter (or any solutions that has been agreed with you) within 21 days of sending you the acknowledgement letter.
+Our Complaints Manager will then send you a detailed written reply to your complaint, including suggestions for resolving the matter (or any solutions has agreed with you) within 21 days of sending you the acknowledgement letter.

-3. At this stage, if you are still not satisfied, you should contact us again and we will arrange for your complaint to be investigated further by the Senior Partner of the firm.
+At this stage, if you are still not satisfied, you should contact us again and we will arrange for your complaint to be investigated further.

-4. We will write to you within 14 days of receiving your request for a review, confirming our final position on your complaint and explaining our reasons.
+We will write to you within 14 days of receiving your request for a review, confirming our final position on your complaint, and explaining our reasons.

 If we have to change any of the timescales above, we will let you know and explain why.